shubhank7673/hotel-management-system/README.md

 # hotel-management-system
-**Hotel management system is an application that can be used by any hotel to :-**
+**Hotel management system is an Tkinter based(Python module) application that can be used by any hotel to :-**

 -Reserve a room